 You may sign up for one or more mentoring sessions.
 Based on your interests, the coaching committee (Will Swift, Cathy Curtis, and Linda Leavell) will select three available mentors whose expertise suits your subject area and your specific concerns, and provide you with their bios.
 For example, if you are writing about Mary Todd Lincoln, you might be presented with three mentors, one of whom has expertise in nineteenth-century American women, another who is a presidential biographer, and a third who has written about mental illness.
 You then select one of these.

-You can begin the process by sending an email to Will Swift with a brief summary of your project and a statement about your goals for the mentoring sessions.
+You can begin the process by sending an email to Cathy Curtis at Cathy [at] biographersinternational.org with a brief summary of your project and a statement about your goals for the mentoring sessions.
 You will then receive instructions about payment and a list of three mentors with their bios.
-Once we receive your payment and choice, you will be given instructions for setting up phone, email or Skype sessions, according to your mutual preferences.
+Once we receive your payment and choice, you will be given instructions for setting up phone or email sessions, according to your mutual preferences.